mvrahden/reinforce-js/README.md

 [dqn-solver-src]: https://github.com/mvrahden/reinforce-js/blob/master/examples/dqn-solver-src.md
 [td-solver-src]: https://github.com/mvrahden/reinforce-js/blob/master/examples/td-solver-src.md

+**Call For Volunteers:** Due to my lack of time, I'm desperately looking for voluntary help.
+Should you be interested in building reinforcement agents (even though you're a newbie) and willing to develop this educational project a little further, please contact me :) There are some points on the agenda, that I'd still like to see implemented to make this project a nice library for abstract educational purposes.

+> INACTIVE: Due to lack of time and help

-**The reinforce-js library** &ndash; is a collection of various machine learning solver.
+**reinforce-js** &ndash; a collection of various simple reinforcement learning solver.
 The library is an object-oriented approach and tries to deliver simplified interfaces that make using the algorithms pretty easy (baked with [Typescript](https://github.com/Microsoft/TypeScript)).
 More over it is an extension of _Andrej Karpathy's_ reinforcement learning library that implements several common RL algorithms.
 In particular, the library currently includes:

 * **Deep Q-Learning** for Q-Learning with function approximation with Neural Networks ([DQNSolver Details][dqn-solver] and related [Google DeepMind Paper](https://www.nature.com/articles/nature14236))